|Program Coordinator||Aaron Hines, (845) 257-2968, email@example.com|

 BUS594 Fieldwork in Business 3cr

 Academic Program Requirements and Curriculum

 The MBA degree requires the completion of 36 to 45 credits depending on prior academic coursework.
-The MBA in Business Administration consists of foundation, core, and elective courses while the MBA in Public Accountancy includes foundation and core courses.
+The MBA in Business Administration consists of foundation, core, and either 12 credits of elective courses or a concentration in Business Analytics or Healthcare Management.

 MBA degree requirements must be completed within seven years of acceptance into the program, with a cumulative average of no less than 3.0 (4.0 scale and with no more than two grades below a B-).
 All MBA courses must be completed with a grade of C or higher for progression in the program.

 The foundation segment comprises seven courses that are designed to provide students coming from an academic discipline outside of business with the prerequisite knowledge required for successful completion of the core courses.
 The foundation courses must be taken before the core and elective courses and students must earn a “B” or better in each of these courses.
 Candidates with a B.S./B.A. in Business Administration or Accounting may receive waivers for some of the foundation courses if they earned a B or higher in those courses.

 The MBA in Business Administration core includes eight core courses.
 Core courses are designed to provide students with key concepts and strategies that pervade the functional areas of business management today.
 They constitute the major common body of knowledge with which students develop critical thinking and analytical abilities in the business world.
 The courses in the core reflect our commitment to a well-rounded business background.